abhij1306/algotrading/README.md

 - **Live Data**: Requires Fyers API credentials (optional, for real-time features)

 All data acquisition scripts are provided in `scripts/data_pipeline/`.
 Users are responsible for compliance with data provider terms of service.

+**Data from different sources may vary slightly in OHLC values**; this system prioritizes continuity, transparency, and reproducibility over tick-level precision.

 ---